captainzero93/Cross-platform-C-Compile-Github/README.md

 ### Windows Common Issues

-1. **"'make' is not recognized..."**
+1. **Command not found errors**
-   - Verify MSYS2 installation
+   - Verify PATH entries are correct
-   - Check if paths are added to System PATH
-   - Log out and log back in or restart computer
+   - Log out and log back in, or restart computer
+   - Check if binaries exist in the specified directories
+   - Ensure PATH order is correct (mingw64\bin before usr\bin)

 2. **Visual Studio Build Tools errors**
    - Verify installation is complete
    - Try running "Developer Command Prompt for VS 2022"
    - Repair or reinstall Visual Studio Build Tools

+3. **MSYS2 issues**
+   - Use "MSYS2 MINGW64" for package installation
+   - If updates fail, try `pacman -Syu --needed`
+   - For DLL errors, verify PATH order and MINGW64 packages

-3. **CMake configuration fails**
+4. **CMake configuration fails**
    - Ensure CMake is in System PATH
    - Check if the project supports Windows
    - Try running from "Developer Command Prompt for VS 2022"